Adhikarrastogi/notes-app/README.md

 # notes-app
-User can create and delete notes as well as save for future.
+User can create and delete notes as well as save them for future.